Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Over his five career matchups against them, Mattison has averaged two rushing yards per game versus the Bears, 21.5 fewer than his over/under in Sunday's game.
+- In his five career matchups against the Bears, Mattison averaged two rushing yards per game, 21.5 fewer yards than his over/under in Sunday's game.

+- Conceding 126.4 rushing yards per game, the Bears have the 24th-ranked run defense in the NFL.

+- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this season).

 Recent Performances